vflame6/vflame6.github.io/_posts/2022-06-26-hello-world.md

 title: Hello, World!
 description: Introducing my brand new Blog where I will write something interesting.
 date: 2022-06-26 01:08 +0300
-category: Blog
+categories: [Blog, Lifestyle]
+image:
+  path: /assets/img/logo.png
 ---

-## Today I'm going to start my own blog.
+## Today I'm going to start my blog.

-Hello, my name is Max, I'm a student of the SPbSUT, Russia🇷🇺.
+Hello, my name is Maksim 'vflame6' Radaev, I'm a student of the SPbSUT, Russia🇷🇺.
+Studying on the university path of 10.03.01 - "Information Security".

 I study cybersecurity and want to become a penetration tester.